vectordotdev/vector/website/docs/reference/sources/syslog.md

 ### address

-The TCP or UDP address to listen for connections on, or &quot;systemd#N&quot; to use the Nth socket passed by systemd socket activation.
+The TCP or UDP address to listen for connections on, or "systemd#N" to use the Nth socket passed by systemd socket activation.

 </Field>